Visit our knowledge base to learn more or get in touch with support.

-The Choose OBJ button and the OBJ Settings area.
+The Choose OBJ/Model button and the 3D Model/OBJ Settings area.

-You can import an OBJ model or OBJ sequence in several ways.
-After selecting the OBJ Model option from the Base Form drop down, you can import an OBJ file (or sequence) with the Choose OBJ… button.
-This opens a window that shows you the OBJ files that are included with Form.
-You can also import your own OBJ file from here by clicking the Add New Obj… button in the upper right corner of this window.
+You can import a 3D model or 3D sequence in several ways.
+After selecting the 3D Model/OBJ option from the Base Form drop down, you can import a 3D model (or sequence) with the Choose Model/OBJ… button.
+This opens a window that shows you the 3D files that are included with Form.
+You can also import your own 3D Model from here by clicking the Add New Model/OBJ… button in the upper right corner of this window.

 Form ships with a large collection of 3D objects for you to use as the base form.

-These sample 3D files included with Form can also be accessed through the Designer by going to Blocks > Base Form > OBJ Model, and then clicking the Choose OBJ… button.
+These sample 3D files included with Form can also be accessed through the Designer by going to Blocks > Base Form > 3D Model, and then clicking the Choose Model… button.

-You can also import OBJ files or sequences into the Project panel in After Effects, and add them to compositions manually as you would any other asset.
+You can also import 3D Model files or sequences into the Project panel in After Effects, and add them to compositions manually as you would any other asset.

-Note that when using OBJ files with Form (regardless of the method used to import them), the OBJ layer will need to have its visibility disabled in the composition.
+Note that when using 3D Model files with Form (regardless of the method used to import them), the 3D Model's layer will need to have its visibility disabled in the composition.
 Otherwise, a warning about the file format may be displayed.

-This warning may appear on OBJ layers, so be sure to turn off their visibility.
+This warning may appear on model layers, so be sure to turn off their visibility.

 Form supports 3D objects with built-in features like Shading group, Layer Maps, World Transform and Motion Blur.
 Form integrates well into After Effects' 3D environment by working with features like 3D lights, the 3D camera and orthographic viewing.

-OBJ Note: Form does not support negative indices (also called relative indices) inside the OBJ file.
-Indices are used to reference vertices inside the OBJ file.
-Also note that animated OBJ Sequences are not supported when working with Fluid Dynamics.
+3D Model importing note: Form does not support negative indices (also called relative indices) inside the model's file.
+Indices are used to reference vertices inside the model.
+Also note that animated models are not supported when working with Fluid Dynamics.

-3D Model pop-up: Once you have imported an OBJ file and added it to your composition, use this menu to choose your 3D model.
+3D Model pop-up: Once you have imported a 3D Model file and added it to your composition, use this menu to choose your 3D Model.